Skip to content

 Developing a new education practice

-The Crossborder Journalism Campus 2022–2024 allows the opportunity to offer two cohorts of students from the three participating journalism educations to meet in Brussels to meet, discuss and draft their work plans.
-For two semesters, they collaborate on journalistic research and end publishing their shared material towards their respective target groups.
-Once the program is finalised, the findings, evaluation of the process aswell as teaching material will be made public for other practice oriented educations to see, be inspired by and develop further.
+The Crossborder Journalism Campus 2022–2024 offered two cohorts of students from the three participating journalism educations to meet in Brussels.
+For several days in the autumn of 2022 and again in 2023, students got lectures about cross-border collaborative journalism and other topics.
+They discussed and then drafted their work plans.
+For almost two semesters before and after the planning week, they collaborated on journalistic research and in May the following year concluded by publishing their shared research material towards their respective target groups.
+Once the program is finalised, the findings, evaluation of the process as well as teaching material will be made public for other practice oriented journalism educations to see, be inspired and develop further.

 New journalism practice needs a new journalism education